Young Johnny Depp Stars In ‘Pirates of the Caribbean 5’ Trailer With New Cast

 Johnny Depp’s bankability has been brought into question in recent years.
 The handsome actor made the Forbes list as Hollywood’s most overpaid actor twice consecutively.
 Therefore, it does not come as a complete surprise that Walt Disney Pictures is reluctant to greenlight another film before the box office performance of Pirates of the Caribbean 5 is calculated.

 Fans can assume that the survival of the Pirates of the Caribbean franchise is dependent on the commercial and critical success of Dead Men Tell No Tales.
-Also ‘final adventure’ can be interpreted in many ways.
+Also “final adventure” can be interpreted in many ways.
 The fifth movie may along be the beginning of the final adventure and it continues on to a sixth movie.

 The fifth and sixth movie was originally meant to be shot together; therefore, the idea of a follow-up has been floating around for a while.